Which Of The Following Causes Economic Growth

 • Increased Labor Force Participation: Expanding the pool of available workers contributes to overall production.

-• Open Trade and Globalization: Access to larger markets and increased competition foster innovation and efficiency.
+• Open Trade and Globalization: Access to larger markets and increased competition build innovation and efficiency.

 Digging Deeper: A Detailed Examination